 Related

-Update: This term has been recast as “Puritopian.”
+Update1: This term has been recast as "Puritopian."
 Emo Progressive was never coined by either Joy Ann Reid or myself.
 It had already gotten traction before we came together and tried to give it greater definition.
 We succeeded, perhaps too well.
 Like others, we were never comfortable with it because it was far too disparaging of emotion, which in itself is not a bad thing.
-At the same time, we never much liked “Pro Left” either, as many of the people associated with the behavior and attitudes were amateur writers and boggers.
-Thus, we now feel that “Puritopian” is a better term of art to decribe the beliefs and attitudes that were being discussed on this page.
+At the same time, we never much liked "Pro Left" either, as many of the people associated with the behavior and attitudes were amateur writers and boggers.
+Thus, we now feel that "Puritopian" is a better term of art to decribe the beliefs and attitudes that were being discussed on this page.
 You can read more about the term as soon as I have time to write it up here.
-For now, just substitute it wherever you seer Emo Progressive below.
+For now, just substitute it wherever you see Emo Progressive below.

 Note: Joy Ann Reid and I posted the definition below on Urban Dictionary.
 But it really needs more discussion than what can be posted there.
 So this post will serve as an ongoing primer on the subject, and will be expanded incrementally.
 If you have comments or ideas for things to include, please post them below.